-Department 11 Fiber Arts
+Department 18 Fiber Arts

-Enrollment: 3 jr, 4 sr 1 jr award & 1 sr award Project phases: crochet, ethnic arts, knitting, macramé, needle arts, patchwork/quilting, rug making, spinning, weaving
+Enrollment: 5 jr, 2 sr 1 jr award & 1 sr award Project phases: crochet, ethnic arts, knitting, macramé, needle arts, patchwork/quilting, rug making, spinning, weaving

-- 1. All general regulations apply. - 2.
-2-sectional entry card is required for each exhibit. - 3.
-Members enrolled in this project may exhibit eight (8) entries per class in each area enrolled. - 4.
-See page 11: poster, display & notebook criteria. - 5.
-Exhibits must be made during the current project year. - 6.
-Exhibit may be an article, notebook, poster, or display exhibit. - 7.
-Fiber arts is defined as any method of creating a unique design with fiber, fabric, or yarn.
+Description: Fiber arts is defined as any method of creating a unique design with fiber, fabric, or yarn.
 This may include making fabric (such as weaving, crochet, knitting, needlepoint), or when the existing fabric is changed into something quite different (such as quilting or embroidery or ethnic arts) Ethnic Fiber Arts should use a fiber, yarn, or fabric to create the design exhibit.
-Non-textile (examples include wood, reed, straw, grass, etc.)

-baskets/pieces should be entered in the Visual Arts Division.
+Nontextile (examples include wood, reed, straw, grass, etc.) baskets/pieces should be entered in the Visual Arts Division.